ClaireSmid/Neurocognitive_Basis_Metacontrol/data/readme.md

 ## FreeSurfer
 This folder contains the final cortical thickness measures used in this paper.
 The folder 'fsaverage5' has the common template used for the analyses.

+The file 'MBMF_CorticalThicknessAnalysis_Data.csv' is used for the behavioral measures for the surfstat analysis, and includes the final imputed data.